-Shade Sails are a versatile product that can be installed almost anywhere in limitless ways.
-Shade Sails are tensioned canopies so attachment points must be solid structures able to take the load.
-Varied combinations can be utilized to attach your sail such as existing buildings and large trees (at least 12” in diameter).
-Make sure that these points are a part of a solid foundation.
+Shade sails are a versatile product that can be installed almost anywhere in limitless ways.
+Shade Sails are tensioned so attachment points must be solid structures able to take the load.
+Varied combinations can be utilized to attach your sail such as existing buildings and trees.
+Make sure that these points are a part of a solid foundation; enough to support the load exerted by high winds.
 If additional points are required metal or wood posts can be installed.
-Proper planning will ensure that your sail will perform the way it is intended and last for many, many years.
+Proper planning and following the guidelines will ensure a strong stable sail that will endure extreme winds your sail will perform the way it is intended and last for many, many years.

 Design and Layout

-Sails can be installed in a variety of ways but they must be installed properly to ensure stability.
-Shade Sails look and perform best when they are installed on a slope with a difference of at least 3 feet in height between one or more attaching points and the more the better.
-A twist, (see Fig. A and B), is created by diagonal corners high and low; This design creates style but you will sacrifice shade..
-A flat sail is not recommended.
-It can be unstable and you will have issues with water pooling.
+Shade Sails can be installed in a variety of ways but they must be installed properly to ensure stability.
+Shade Sails must be installed with a 15 degree slope, usually a difference of at least 3 feet between one or more attaching points and depending on the size of the sail, more.
+A twist, see Fig. a and b, some corners high and some corners low; creates stability and style.

 Here are a few things to consider when determining the best placement of your sail

-- Because sails are tensioned structures the sails will be approximately 10% smaller than the area outlined by the anchor points to allow for stretch and hardware to tension the sail.
+Because shade sails are tensioned structures the sails will be approximately 10% smaller than the area outlined by the anchor points to allow for stretch and hardware to tension the sail.
 They also have a slight inward curve on the edges for tension.
-It is recommended you set your anchor points 2 to 3 feet wider than the area to be shaded.
+It is recommended you make your sail 2 to 3 feet larger than the area to be shaded.

-- Determine area to be shaded by considering the position of the sun when you will need shade the most.
-You need to set your low points toward the direction the sun comes from.
+Determine area to be shaded taking into account position of the sun when you will need shade the most.
 Keep in mind the shaded area will move with the sun’s movement.
 String can be attached to the projected anchor points temporarily to help visualize the footprint of your sail.
-Leave the string for a couple of days and watch the shadow to see where the shade will fall.
-Remember, the sails edges are not straight lines, but curved.
+Leave the string for a couple of days and watch the shadow to see where the shade will fall

-Anchor points must be installed before final measurement in order to determine the correct size of the sail.
-A shade sail can be any shape.
-Anchoring points can be established by using a variety of existing structures such as houses, garages, pergolas, and large trees that have a solid foundation.
-Where there are no existing points for anchors, a post can be installed.
-In certain instances it is possible to extend the anchor point by using a short chain or cable.
-Long extensions can make your sail unstable and is not recommended.
-It is best to take your sail attaching point right to the anchor point.
-The end of the extension becomes the anchor point for measurement purposes.
+Anchor points must be established before measuring in order to determine the correct size of the shade sail.
+Anchoring points can be a variety of existing structures such as houses, garages, pergolas, and trees that have a solid foundation.
+Where there are no existing points to attach to, a post can be installed.

 Posts must be a minimum 6”x 6” if using pressure treated wood posts.
 6” x 8” are recommended especially for posts 10’ to 12’ in height.
 Galvanized steel minimum 4” round or square is best; if plain steel is used the posts must be painted to inhibit rust.
 Aluminum is not recommended.
 Post should not be taller than 12 feet.
 If more height is desired you need much larger posts and you should check with a professional.
 If using metal posts it is recommended drilling holes (3/8”) for the eye bolts before setting the pole in the concrete.
 Posts must be set in concrete.
 The footing depth must be equal to ½ the height of the exposed post.
 Dig a hole 14”-16” in diameter in firm undisturbed ground.
 Insert a bolt or rod near bottom of round metal post to anchor and keep from twisting.
 Place post in hole; it is recommended to lean the post 5 degrees away from the centre and can be up to 25 degrees, however if there is more than 1 sail attached to a post it must be straight.
 Fill with concrete.
 Finish with concrete sloping away from pole.
 Temporarily brace the post and allow 48 hours to set before taking measurements.

-Precise measurements are very important for a stable sail.
-Sails are made to fit your unique space.
+Precise measurements are very important.
+We custom make your shade sail to fit your unique space. .This guarantees a stable sail.
 All anchor points should be established and all the necessary hardware installed to your attaching points before this next step.
-Once set and settled measurements for the sail can be taken.
-Take measurements from anchor point to anchor point working your way around the perimeter.
-If your sail has four sides or more, diagonal measurement(s) are needed as in Fig. D and Fig. E. If you are using your own hardware, you will need to subtract the dimensions of the hardware from each side.
+Using a flexible tape measure, you can now take the measurements for the shade sail.
+Take measurements from anchor point to anchor point pulling the tape measure tight, working your way around the perimeter.
+If your shade sail has four sides or more, measurements from points diagonally opposite are needed to achieve correct angles.

 Mounting the Sail

-- Choose the appropriate attaching hardware for installing your sail.
-Shade sails are a tensioned canopy.
-One or more turnbuckles (depending on size) must be used to properly install your sail.
-Additional hardware required to install your sail can be purchased through Red Maple Shade Sails or in hardware or fastener stores.
-You should use galvanized steel or if you live near salt water, stainless steel attaching hardware.
-These metals won’t rust easily and will have longer life.
+Choosing the appropriate hardware for installing your shade sail is essential.
+Your Ray Catcher Sun Sail has stainless steel loops sewn into each corner.
+Shade sails are tensioned canopies, so turnbuckles must be used on at least 2 corners.
+Additional hardware required to install your shade sail can be purchased through us or in purchased in hardware or fastener stores.
+You should use galvanized steel or if you live near salt water, stainless steel, because these metals won’t rust easily and will have longer life.

-- To attach and tension your sail properly follow the installation instructions provided with your sail.
+To attach and tension your shade sail properly follow the installation instructions provided with your sail.
+Do not over tighten.

-- The sail must be taken down when snow conditions are possible.
+The shade sail must be taken down when snow conditions exist.

 Care and Maintenance

-Shade cloth is highly stain resistant but sails may need to be cleaned over time.
-When cleaning use mild dish soap with a low pressure water hose and a soft scrubbing brush.
-Do not use bleach or other chemicals on the sail.
+Your shade sails must be cleaned over time.
+When cleaning use mild soap with a low pressure water hose and a soft scrubbing brush.
+Do not use bleach or other chemicals on your sail.
 Air dry only; never apply heat to the shade cloth.
 Do not pressure wash.

-If these steps are not followed as outlined above, Red Maple Shade Sails cannot be held liable for the defects caused by incorrect installation and warranty of the sail materials is void.
-Furthermore, Red Maple Shade Sails cannot be held liable for any defects in the installation hardware that has been provided or purchased by the customer.
+If these steps are not followed as outlined above, Ray Catchers Sun Sails can not be held liable for the defects caused by incorrect installation and warranty of the sail materials is void.
+Furthermore, Ray Catchers Sun Sails can not be held liable for any defects in the installation material that has been provided by or purchased by the customer.